GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

 ### Deploy the serverless microservice using AWS Lambda and Amazon API Gateway

-Deploy the microservice that is used to pass the email body from the Genesys Cloud architect email flow to the AWS Comprehend classifier.
+Deploy the microservice that is used to pass the email body from the Genesys Cloud Architect email flow to the AWS Comprehend classifier.
 To implement the microservice, invoke the AWS Lambda function using the Amazon API Gateway endpoint.
 The AWS Lambda is built using Typescript and deployed using the [Serverless](https://www.serverless.com/) framework.

 1. Create a `.env.dev` file in the `components/aws-classifier-lambda` directory.
 Add the two parameters, `CLASSIFIER_ARN` and `CLASSIFIER_CONFIDENCE_THRESHOLD` in the file.
      - Set the `CLASSIFIER_ARN` to the `EndpointArn` value noted in the procedure [Train and deploy the AWS Comprehend machine learning classifier](#train-and-deploy-the-aws-comprehend-machine-learning-classifier "Goes to the Train and deploy the AWS Comprehend machine learning classifier section").
      - Set the `CLASSIFIER_CONFIDENCE_THRESHOLD` parameter value between 0 and 1 which signifies the level of confidence that you want the lambda to have before returning a classification.
-For example, if `CLASSIFIER_CONFIDENCE_THRESHOLD` is set to 0.75, then the classification returned by the AWS Comprehend classifier must be at or above 75% to return the classification.
+For example, if `CLASSIFIER_CONFIDENCE_THRESHOLD` is set to 0.75, then the classification returned by the AWS Comprehend classifier must be at or above 75 percent to return the classification.
 If the classification falls below this value, the lambda returns an empty string for the classification.

     A sample format of the `.env.dev` file.